 Abstract

 Toric Focal Conic Domains (TFCDs) in smectic liquid crystals exhibit distinct topological characteristics, featuring torus-shaped molecular alignment patterns with rotational symmetry around a central core.
 TFCDs have attracted much interest due to their unique topological structures and properties, enabling not only fundamental studies but also potential applications in liquid crystal (LC)-based devices.
 Here, we investigated the precise spatial control of TFCDs arrangement using micropatterns and sublimation of TFCDs to estimate the energy states of the torus-like structures.
 Through simulations, we observed that the arrangement of TFCDs strongly depends on the shape of the topographies of underlying substrates.
-To accurately estimate the energetic effects of non-zero eccentricity and evaluate their thermodynamic stability, we proposed a geometric model.
-Our findings provide valuable insights into the behavior of smectic LCs, offering opportunities for the development of novel LC-based devices with precise control over their topological properties.
+To accurately estimate the energetic effects of non-zero eccentricity and evaluate their thermodynamic stability, we propose a geometric model.
+Our findings provide valuable insights into the behavior of smectic LCs, offering opportunities for developing novel LC-based devices with precise control over their topological properties.

 Significance Statement

-While a molecular evaporation of a material in isotropic phase is naturally observed, evaporation in ordered state, that is sublimation, occurs in relatively few materials.
-Furthermore, a molecular sublimation in liquid crystal phase remains highly uncommon.
+While molecular evaporation of a material in an isotropic phase is naturally observed, evaporation in an ordered state, i.e. sublimation, occurs in relatively few materials.
+Furthermore, molecular sublimation in the liquid crystal phase remains highly uncommon.
 Our research has uncovered a structural evolution of an independent toroidal structure made of the smectic liquid crystal during its thermal sublimation process.
-Additionally, we developed a geometric model that comprehensively describes the process by calculating the energy effect at non-zero eccentricities.
-This research assumes during the sublimation process paramount significance as it not only unveils the coexistence of smectic liquid crystal formation and sublimation within a single substance through controlled spatial manipulation but also offers a theoretical framework elucidating their curvature-dependent behavior.
+Additionally, we adopted a geometric model that comprehensively describes the process by calculating the energy effect at non-zero eccentricities.
+This research not only unveils the coexistence of smectic liquid crystal formation and sublimation within a single substance through controlled spatial manipulation but also offers a theoretical analysis to elucidate their curvature-dependent behavior.

 Introduction